sofwerx/mage-android-sdk/README.md

 MAGE Android SDK
 ================

-03/16/2015
+03/30/2015

 This is the MAGE SDK for Android devices.
+See the [MAGE client](http://github.com/) for more information.

+## How to Build

+./gradlew clean

+./gradlew uploadArchives

 ## License